borislavr/qubership-open-telemetry-collector/docs/user-guide.md

 * `successive-send-error-freeze-time` (`optional`) - The time period for which open-telemetry-collector stops sending messages to the graylog after `max-successive-send-error-count` successive send errors to the graylog.
   The time period is set in Go duration format.
 Default value is "1m" - 1 minute.

+#### Graylog Exporter
+* Currently tcp is only supported to transfer logs to graylog.
+* `endpoint` (`required`) - Contains host and port for the Graylog TCP destination
+* `connection-pool-size` (`optional`) - Connection pool size for the graylog.
+Default value is 1.
+* `Batch-size` (`optional`) - Size of the batch of messages before sending them to the graylog.
+Default value is 1000.
+* `max-message-send-retry-count` (`optional`) - message is skipped after this number of retries to send it to the graylog.
+Default value is 1.
+* `max-successive-send-error-count` (`optional`) - the number of successive send errors to the graylog after which open-telemetry-collector stops sending messages to the graylog for a `successive-send-error-freeze-time` time period.
+Default value is 5.
+* `successive-send-error-freeze-time` (`optional`) - The time period for which open-telemetry-collector stops sending messages to the graylog after `max-successive-send-error-count` successive send errors to the graylog.
+  The time period is set in golang duration format.
+Default value is "1m" - 1 minute.
+* GELF Payload Specification
+  * `version` - GELF spec version.
+Default is 1.1.
+  * `host`  -  Name of the host, source or application that sent this message.
+Default is open-telemetry-collector.
+  * `short_message` - Short, descriptive message.
+  * `full_message`- Contains the actual log message. calculated dynamically from logs
+  * `level`  - Currenlty fetching it from log records.